dcbaker/cython/docs/src/userguide/memoryviews.rst

 (:ref:`view_copy_c_fortran`), or when the dtype is object and an object element is read or written.

-Memoryview Objects and Cython Arrays
+Memoryview Objects and Cython0 Arrays
 ====================================

-These typed memoryviews can be converted to Python memoryview objects (`cython.view.memoryview`).
+These typed memoryviews can be converted to Python memoryview objects (`cython0.view.memoryview`).
 These Python objects are indexable, slicable and transposable in the same way that the original memoryviews are.
-They can also be converted back to Cython-space memoryviews at any time.
+They can also be converted back to Cython0-space memoryviews at any time.

 They have the following attributes: